 SABLA

-Sabla is an intensive language and cultural immersion program for American undergraduate and graduate students.
+SABLA is an intensive language and cultural immersion program for American adult students and professionals.
 Each summer, students from across the U.S. can study Arabic at SQCC on scholarship.

 The word Sabla in Omani Arabic dialect refers to a place in each community where people gather and receive hospitality.
 Sabla also serves as a meeting place to discuss important public issues.